How to choose the best dehumidifier

 Tank size

+What size dehumidifier do you need?
 A small water collection tank makes a dehumidifier light and compact, so it’ll be easy to move around.
-Smaller tanks are also easier to lift to a sink to empty than those of larger models.
+Smaller tanks are also easier to lift to a sink to empty than those of larger dehumidifiers.
 But the smaller the tank, the more often you’ll have to empty it.
 In our testing, we measure tank capacity to shut-off.

 As an alternative to manually emptying your dehumidifier’s tank, you can plumb it with a hose for continuous drainage.
 This is a good option for larger models.